TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-customdns.md

 			"id": "custom_dns_tsg",
 			"order": 1,
 			"controlType": "infoblock",
-			"displayLabel": Before submitting the case, please follow the steps in the <a href='https://hdinsight.github.io/ClusterCRUD/hdinsight-customdns.html'>Custom DNS trouble shooting guide</a> to troubleshoot issues with custom DNS setup.
+			"displayLabel": "Before submitting the case, please follow the steps in the <a href='https://hdinsight.github.io/ClusterCRUD/hdinsight-customdns.html'>Custom DNS trouble shooting guide</a> to troubleshoot issues with custom DNS setup.
 Make sure that the Azure recursive resolver IP is in your DNS server list.", "required": false
 		}, {
 			"id": "hostname",